Is The Little Black Box The New Little Black Dress?

 QR codes found success during the pandemic when little else did.
-They replaced paper menus, credit and loyalty cards, and, in some cases, physical proof of vaccination.
+They replaced paper menus, credit and loyalty cards, and even, guest books.
 And now, the scan-happy craze is coming for fashion.
 The little black box is the new little black dress.

 Though fashion QR codes were around prior to that, they made news in September when Ganni announced a collaboration with Levi’s, for which the Danish brand reworked the heritage denim label’s signature 501s, among other denim items, and made them available for rent.
 The idea was that the pieces would get better with wear, with no two people ever getting the same pair of jeans — each one uniquely faded and worn down by the person who rented them last.
 To share each item’s story, the brands used Near-Field Communication — technology that allows you to transfer information from close distances, like QR codes — in partnership with connected-consumer agency SharpEnd to give renters (who chose to participate) the opportunity to see who’d worn the pieces before them and go behind the scenes.